datacontroller/datacontroller.io/content/blog/v5-2-lineage-updates/index.md

 # v5.2 Release

-Whilst not a core feature of Data Controller, and only available on the SAS 9 EBI instance (not Viya or SASjs Server), many of you are telling us that your favourite feature is the Data Lineage explorer!
+Many of you are telling us that your favourite feature in Data Controller is the Data Lineage explorer!

-And recently it's been getting battle tested in some large environments with sizeable lineage trees.
-The (single) new feature in this release therefore is the ability to limit lineage depth before generating the lineage.
+And recently it's been getting battle tested in some large environments, with sizeable lineage trees.
+To avoid the need to wait for these trees to render, we've now added the ability to limit lineage depth _before_ generating the lineage.

 ![](collineage.png)

-We've also spent time in this release improving the responsiveness of Data Controller to suit different screen sizes.
+We've also spent time improving the responsiveness of Data Controller to suit different screen sizes.
 We've reduced the number of menu items from 5 to 3, and adjusted the way the menu works when Data Controller is accessed from devices such as mobile or tablet.

-The following fixes have been deployed:
+Furthermore, the following fixes have been deployed:

 * Prevent hanging in column lineage when library id not found
 * Fix issue with "max_depth" not limiting depth in some cases